10 Qualities That Every Successful Investor Shares

 By Patrick Francey

-Over the past 15 years that I have been a part of the REIN team and its community, I have been privileged to get to know many real estate investors of all different types from individuals, to couples and whole families, from Millennials to Baby Boomers, from those starting out from humble beginnings to high net worth individuals focused on taking their existing wealth to the next level.
+Whether you invest in startups, buy Bitcoin on sites like Independent Reserve, purchase property, or invest in your own company, there’s a certain mindset that you need to have to be successful.
+Over the past 15 years that I have been a part of the REIN team and its community, I have been privileged to get to know many investors of all different types from individuals, to couples and whole families, from Millennials to Baby Boomers, from those starting out from humble beginnings to high net worth individuals focused on taking their existing wealth to the next level.
 I have engaged in many personal and heartfelt conversations with some remarkable people and along the way I have observed and learned a great deal.

 In this article I want to share with you 10 common qualities (there are many others) that I have seen in the most successful real estate investors from my perspective as a real estate investor, business owner, coach and CEO of REIN.
 I have folded in a few lessons and my takeaways that I hope are of value to you.
 Successful investors:

-3) They have a vision and set goals to get them there… 30, 60, 90 day goals… 1, 3 and 5 year goals (and beyond.)
+3) They have a vision and set goals to get them there 30, 60, 90 day goals 1, 3 and 5 year goals (and beyond.)
 They break their big dreams down into smaller sequenced steps and by doing so prevent themselves from feeling overwhelmed.
+For those looking for more influence in the investment world, for example, they may set themselves a target of 10 new social media followers per day.
+Over time, these small increases will lead to huge influence, which is partly why they may also turn to Twicsy Instagram followers for little boosts that all eventually add up.
 The lesson to remember here: when it comes to big dreams dream big but start small.
-I’ve witnessed it hundreds of time with REIN Members - small daily steps and improvements over time lead to amazing results.
+I’ve witnessed it hundreds of times with REIN Members – small daily steps and improvements over time lead to amazing results.
 When you focus on doing even a few little things the right way every single day, those sequenced steps that get you closer to your financial dreams, well, the days slip into weeks.
 The weeks slip into months.
 The months slip into years.
-And before you know it, you have the financial certainty you dreamed of... or even more!
+And before you know it, you have the financial certainty you dreamed of… or even more!

 4) They celebrate along the way.
 It’s about regular rewarding.
 They celebrate the little wins.

 6) They leverage failure.
-They don’t get hung up or dwell very long on failure.
-While they try to minimize risk they don’t spend a lot of time thinking about the negative.
-It’s said that there cannot be any great achievement or any outright success without failure.
+They don t get hung up or dwell very long on failure.
+While they try to minimize risk they don t spend a lot of time thinking about the negative (or, they’ve found the answers out to questions like “is CBD oil legal?” and found ways to cope with any negative thoughts that they may have).
+It s said that there cannot be any great achievement or any outright success without failure.
 Consider that failure is the highway to success; it is simply part of the process.
 As you leave every comfort zone, as you leave every safe harbor of the known and you move out into the unknown, you can remain grounded in that it is the only place possibility and opportunity can live, knowing there are times you will fail.

 9) They keep their promises.
 To themselves and to others; their word is their stand for excellence, trust and for who they are (character), which is to always do and deliver on what they said they would.
 From always being on time for their appointments, to being counted on for the tasks they commit to completing, their word is consistent in all areas of their life.
 Reliability, dependability, and integrity is synonymous with who they are known for being.